Concussion & Head Injury in Dallas

 What symptoms should prompt urgent evaluation?

 Severe or worsening headache, repeated vomiting, slurred speech, seizures, new weakness or numbness, or concerning neck pain require urgent evaluation.
-Otherwise, schedule a same-/next-day clinic visit for guardrails and a rehab start.
+Otherwise, schedule a same-day or next-day clinic visit for guardrails and a rehab start.
 Immediate steps and escalation rules are outlined in What to Expect, with persistent-symptom guidance in Post-Concussion Syndrome.

 How do you decide return-to-learn or return-to-play?